JJacobPR/JJacobPR/README.md

 # 💫 About Me:

-👨🏼‍💻 Working as a full-stack developer since 2023<br>🛜 Currently Working on an event management app and personal website.<br>👨🏼‍🎓 Studying Information Technology at Technical University of Lodz<br>🌍 Having command of the following languages: Polish C2, English C2, German B2
+👨🏼‍💻 Working as a full-stack developer since 2023<br>🛜 Currently Working on an event management app and personal website.<br>👨🏼‍🎓 Studying Information Technology at Technical University of Lodz<br>🌍 Proficient in the following languages: Polish (C2), English (C2), German (B2).

 ## 🌐 Socials: